 When it came to curating speakers for 2018’s conference, Lakshmi says what one looks for in people never changes, explaining, “The number one thing we look for is their authenticity,” but this may not simply refer to factual bases but also the speaker’s disposition as a human being.
 “It doesn’t matter to me what scale of work they’re doing; it’s about how they’re working towards something real.
 Secondly, it’s also how different their work is; I mean, there may be 500 people talking about alternative pencils but one person seeing how they’re doing something very out-of-the-box.
 The final thing is also how far off from being supported they may be; we really like people who have great and far-out ideas and are working on it right away.
 INKTalks is a showcase of these ideas for them, too.”

-From the very beginning, Lakshmi has understood the value of storytelling, despite it being an age where microblogging of Twitter and Instagram is all the rage.
+On storytelling, From the very beginning, Lakshmi has understood the value of storytelling, despite it being an age where microblogging of Twitter and Instagram is all the rage.
 The self-proclaimed ‘people collector’ is proud of the number of storytelling bodies sprouting all over the country and the world.

 “Looking back upon everything I’ve done in my life — from working in venture capital, technology and so on — what I’ve enjoyed the most is storytelling,” affirms Lakshmi, “Not me telling stories, but getting people to tell their stories.
 Secondly, especially in India, there are so many stories waiting to be told.
 I like to apply what I’ve learned to different things and to storytelling.
 I’ve told stories of unusual technologies in the 90s, which we now talk about wireless and so on.
 We’ve also covered the intricacies of Indian philosophy.
 So we’ve seen the effect of great storytelling and of inviting people to tell great stories.
 So why not use the same principles of storytelling but widen the scope and bring international storytellers to India to inspire young people to do more and do differently?”
 Lakshmi owes the power and success of good old organic storytelling to the means of communication.